Agam Kuan: According to the legend

 During the 1890s, the British explorer, Laurence Waddell, while exploring the ruins of Pataliputra, identified Agam Kuan as the legendary well built by Ashoka for the purpose of torture before he embraced Buddhism, as part of Ashoka's Hell chambers.
 The torture practice was also reported by Chinese travellers (most probably Fa Hien) of the 5th and 7th centuries A.D.
 The well is stated to have been used to torture convicts by throwing them into the fire that used to emanate from the well.
 Ashoka's Edict no. VIII makes mention of this well, which was also known as "fiery well" or "hell on earth".
 Another popular legend states that this was the well where Ashoka threw 99 of his elder half-brother's heads and put the heads in the well to obtain the throne of the Mauryan Empire.
+However, in archaeological surveys, no evidence of head bones or a skeleton has been discovered from the well, which contradicts the Buddhist Sinhalese legend.

 According to a myth, the well has a subterranean link with the Patala (netherworld) or hell; this was inferred on the basis that a saint found a heavy log in the well which was supposed to have been lost in the sea.
 Another geo-hydrological link suggested that Agam Kuan is connected to the Ganges river.
 The site is also connected with several Jain legends, the most notable of them being that of a Jain monk, Sudarshana, who, when thrown into the well by a king named Chand, floated to the surface and was found seated on a lotus.

 Visitors throw coins into Agam Kuan, as it is still considered auspicious.
 It is used for many religious ceremonies, especially Hindu weddings.
 Although it is venerated, the well waters are not consumed.
 Offerings of flowers and coins are thrown into the well usually during summer months as the well's history is linked to "heat and hell".
 Dating to Mohammedan rule, the Mughal officials offered coins of gold and silver to Agam Kuan.